danthe42/drlnd_p2/Report.md

 At the final part of the jupyter notebook, after reaching score 35.0, I've demonstrated:

 - how to save the final model,
 - then I've shown how to load the networks after reinitialization,
 - and how to (just) play an episode, without training.
 - Moreover, in the last step I've visualized the distribution of the results among the participating agents.

+The saved, final trained models are included in the github repo in the following files: critic_net.pth and agent_net.pth.

 ## Ideas for future work